Rellotscrewdriver/neovim_config/README.md

 </details>

-# Contributing
+## Contributing

-If you find anything that needs improving, do not hesitate to point it out or create a PR.
+If you find anything that needs improvement, do not hesitate to point it out or create a PR.
 If you still have an issue, [open a new issue](https://github.com/rellotscrewdriver/nvim/issues).

-# Credits
+## Credits

 * [jdhao](https://github.com/jdhao/nvim-config) for inspiration to restart my neovim configuration from scratch
 * [dtr2300](https://github.com/dtr2300/nvim)
 * [alpha2phi](https://github.com/alpha2phi/neovim-for-beginner) for some noob tips and recommendations
 * [Neovim-from-scratch](https://github.com/LunarVim/Neovim-from-scratch)

-## Other Configs
+### Other Configs

 * [Johan-Palacios](https://github.com/Johan-Palacios/nvim)
 * [emxxjnm](https://github.com/emxxjnm/nvim)

-# Further readings
+## Further readings
 - https://github.com/rockerBOO/awesome-neovim
 - https://this-week-in-neovim.org/
 - https://github.com/nanotee/nvim-lua-guide